An

 All signaling goes from the phone to the PBX, staying inside the

-premise.
-When Bob in the warehouse dials an office phone the call is switched inside the companies' network.
+When Bob in the warehouse dials an office phone, the call

 Calls to and from the PSTN go in and out through the PRI.
 Each phone